fbpx

 Here’s a breakdown of our learning:

 1. Math: Its important children learn math facts for addition/subtraction and multiplication/division with the goal of automatic recall.
-The key vocabulary words we have been focusing on throughout the division topic are: estimate, divisor, dividend, quotient, remainder, partial quotient, box method, and standard algorithm.
-To begin the week, we are going to review what we have learned about solving division problems using partial quotients and also box method in preparation for the Topic 5 Test on Wednesday, January 15th.
-They will also continue to use the CUBES strategy to help them solve word problems.
-The theme of Topic 6 is Comparison Problems.
-In the first lesson, they will interpret comparisons as addition or multiplication equations.
-In the second lesson, they will use multiplication and division to compare two quantities.
+To begin the week, we will review the factors for different numbers.
+What are factors?
+They will also apply the problem solving strategy of repeated reasoning to word problems.
+Next, they will learn the difference between prime and composite numbers.
+Then they will learn about multiples.
+They will review what they learned throughout the topic in preparation for the test on Friday, February 14th.
 Each day the students will complete an Exit ticket as a way to check their understanding of the lesson.
 It is a great way for me to check and see who is ready for the next lesson and who could use a re-teach of the material.
 We will also play different Math games to review previously learned concepts and skills.
 Students will also continue to work on their independent lessons in I-Ready Math each day.
 This is a great way to practice their skills.

 2. English Language Arts:

 1. Grammar: Students will learn how to proofread their writing for subject-verb agreement, capital letters, and punctuation using the proofreading symbols.
 We will continue to review complete subject, complete predicate, simple subject, simple predicate, and the different kinds of sentences.
-Last week, we learned about verbs in the present tense, which means the action is happening now.
-This week, we are going to learn about past tense verbs, which tell about an action that already happened.
-Students will be reminded about the importance of subject-verb agreement.
+We will continue exploring verbs this week as we learn about how to use helping verbs and also the progressive forms of verbs.
+The past, present, and future verb tenses all have a progressive form which shows an action is ongoing.

 2. Vocabulary: Each week students have 12 new vocabulary words and complete different activities each day (sentence completion, synonym/antonym, matching, word meaning, and context clues).